The Brazilian Language

 The Portuguese language is spoken by around 275 million people worldwide, making Portuguese the fifth-most spoken language in the world.

 Portuguese is the official language of Brazil, Portugal, Angola, Cape Verde, Guinea-Bissau, Sao Tome and Principe, and Mozambique.
 Also, in some parts of India, such as Goa and Daman and Diu, Portuguese is still spoken.
-There are also significant populations of Portuguese speakers in Bermuda and in several states throughout the United States there are over a half-million Portuguese native speakers, particularly in New Jersey and New York.
+There are also significant populations of Portuguese speakers in Bermuda and in several states throughout the United States there are over half-million Portuguese native speakers, particularly in New Jersey and New York.

 Portuguese belongs to a group of languages called Romance languages or Neo-Latin languages that evolved from Latin, the language of Latium in Ancient Italy, or more specifically, the city of Rome.